Matt Smith

 Auckland

-Matt specialises in corporate and commercial law, with particular focus on the technology and electricity industries.
+Matt Smith specialises in corporate and commercial law, with particular focus on the technology and electricity industries.
 Having practised in these areas in New Zealand and overseas since 2007, he brings a deep level of legal expertise and industry knowledge.
 His clients range from emerging companies through to large corporate and public sector organisations.
-He is passionate about supporting growth companies through their lifecycles and helping them reach key milestones along the way.
+Matt is passionate about supporting growth companies through their lifecycles and helping them reach key milestones along the way.
 He enjoys advising suppliers of new technologies with the potential to revolutionise industries and solve real problems.

 Clients appreciate Matt’s clear, concise and pragmatic advice and responsiveness.
 He quickly identifies the key issues, and (importantly) how to navigate through them to make a transaction happen.
 He believes the best results are achieved when clients and lawyers work together as a team.